-Cashify, a consumer-facing online platform to buy used gadgets, has raised $12 million round led by Beijing-based alternative asset management firm CDH Investments and VC cum PE firm Morningside Ventures.
+Cashify, a consumer-facing online platform to sell used gadgets, has raised $12 million round led by Beijing-based alternative asset management firm CDH Investments and VC cum PE firm Morningside Ventures.

 Existing Shunwei Capital and Bessemer Venture also participated in the round.
 AiHuiShou, a late-stage C2B platform meant for selling smartphone and gadgets in China also joined the round as a strategic investor.